-Without verification and validation the intent of testing is lost.
+Without verification and validation, the intent of testing is lost.
 Typically you will have to use a checkpoint (does not necessarily mean the inbuilt ones).
 So you will have to use a lot of conditional statements and also loop statements to build the logic.

 An important thing to consider is- the attribute based on which you are basing your v&V should not be ambiguous.
-For example, for successful login, look for the inbox page display not for the number of new mails, because that is not a constant value.
+For example, for successful login, look for the inbox page display not for the number of new emails, because that is not a constant value.

 So you have to pick something that is true every time a set of operations happen – without fail.

 The following are some of the questions that you might consider answering for your test data requirements:

 - Security concerns?

 When you look back at the manual test script, you will notice that having the test data, the username and password available is one of the preconditions to even begin the test.

 For a manual test case, you can put the result of each step in the “actual result” column.
 An automation tool’s result file contains the result of each step when executed.

 Automation tools these days have very robust reporting features.
 However, you might still need to tailor the test results.
 So include the steps to write frequently to the result file so that you will know exactly what went on while the execution was happening.
 If the tool you are using does not support writing to the result file it generates, it is a good idea to have at least an excel sheet or notepad associated with each test to put in comments about the execution status as you go.

 Once you are done with testing it need not be explicitly mentioned in your manual test case to close the browser or close the AUT etc. As a tester, you would do it diligently.
 In the case of automation test case, you can include these steps in your script.
 Clean up – is what I call these activities.
 Kill all the connections you created.
 Close all the apps.
 Release the memory.